-The imbalance between P - E, moisture storage and MC in ERA-I is not of immediate concern to us.
-In climate models these will balance more closely because the moisture budget is closed due to the absence of analysis increments.
-Hence our main effort is to assess how well the divergence of vertically integrated moisture can be evaluated diagnostically using archived data.
-That is, how well can the MC itself be approximated from archived $\mathbf{u}$ and q on pressure levels together with $p_s$ ?
-As discussed, errors will be introduced in the evaluation of the divergence, in the evaluation of the vertical integral and by the time resolution of the data, each of which will be treated in turn.
+The imbalance between P - E, moisture storage, and MC in ERA-Interim is not of immediate concern to us.
+In climate models, these will balance more closely because the moisture budget is closed because of the absence of analysis increments.
+Hence, our main effort is to assess how well the divergence of vertically integrated